Montana-Media-Arts/440-interactive-performance/Syllabus.md

 - Build their vocabulary and understanding about interactive theory that began in MART340.
 - Become versed in some of the tools and techniques available for the creation of interactive performance systems, including;
 	- real-time digital signal processing
 	- data capture, including;
 		- symbolic controllers (MIDI)
 		- audio signals via microphones
 		- physical computing (buttons, sensors, or basic electronics)
 		- computer vision (edge detection, face recognition)
+	- generative creative output
+	- utilization of machine learning and AI towards creative outcomes
 - Understand how constraints and affordance are valuable tools in the design of systems.
 - Be capable of discussing how computer agency plays a role in interactive systems.
 - Describe the difference between reactive, interactive, and dynamically changing systems.